NKM010/spotify-data-analysis/README.md

    pip install streamlit

-2. Run the app in your terminal
+2. Run the app in your terminal:

    streamlit run spotify_predictor_app.py